SimonBourdareau/barcodeNinja/README.md

 `make BACKEND=R` bundles libR and the R runtime into `./lib`, so the resulting binary runs on nodes that have no R installed — which is why `conda deactivate` before running it is safe.

-NOTE: Erasing the build including the ./lib will break the program. libR is dynamically associated with barcodeNinja when you run the software instead of being compile and embedded entierely in the main program.
+NOTE: Erasing the build including the ./lib will break the program. libR is dynamically associated with barcodeNinja when you run the software instead of being compiled and embedded entirely in the main program.

 ### Notes